joelkuiper/yesparql/README.md

 ;; Only a Model can converted to RDF serializations.
 ;; You can use result->model to convert a ResultSet to a Model.
-;; CONSTRUCT and DESCRIBE return a Model, and does not need to be converted ;; ASK returns a boolean, as expected
+;; CONSTRUCT and DESCRIBE return a Model, and do not need to be converted ;; ASK returns a boolean, as expected

 (def model (sparql/result->model result))